gudbrandsc/RaftMachin-Library/README.md

 <b>05/10</b><br>
-Log replication - leader will send RPC AppendEntries to sencondaries.
+RaftLog replication - leader will send RPC AppendEntries to sencondaries.
 - Secondaries should append AppendEntries to their log.
-- Log entries should be committed(added to state machine) based on RPC from leader.
+- RaftLog entries should be committed(added to state machine) based on RPC from leader.

 I'm having problems understanding configuration changes and have therefor not included it here.
 I will ask you about this tomorrow, and then we can decide together if this is something that should be implimented.